 13. Stewart Island

-Macro photographers love this place for its kelp forests and critters, but Steward Island also offers encounters with seals and sea lions!
+Macro photographers love this place for its kelp forests and critters, but Stewart Island also offers encounters with seals and sea lions!

 There is a great diversity of marine creatures here due to the warm current from the Australian Great Barrier Reef which flows around the island.